HL7/fhir-shc-vaccination-ig/input/includes/immunization.md

 #### Vaccine manufacturer

-Vaccine manufacturer SHALL be provided by Issuers UNLESS `vaccineCode` includes a code from a system with "product"-level granularity as specified in the table above.
-The reason for this is that Verifiers may need to identify a specific vaccine product to determine if a multi-dose vaccination has been successfully completed (e.g., the Moderna and Pfizer COVID-19 vaccines have different timing for the 2nd dose).

-If including manufacturer is necessary, Issuers SHALL choose ONLY one of the following methods for specifying manufacturer:
+There are two approaches for identifying vaccine manufacturer that are supported by this IG:

 1. Include GTIN in `vaccineCode` (preferred)
 2. Populate `manufacturer.identifier` (fallback)

 Adding a GTIN to `vaccineCode` is preferred because this is less verbose than using `manufacturer.identifier`, and because `manufacturer.identifier` is not a CodeableConcept.
 This means that it cannot be bound to a value set like `vaccineCode`.

 However, if populating `manufacturer.identifier`, Issuers SHALL identify a code system URI in `system` and use a code from that code system in `value`.
 Specifically, Issuers SHALL use a code from one of the code systems below in `manufacturer.identifier.value`:

 | Code system                                      | Example                   |
 | ------------------------------------------------ | ------------------------- |